Meet the Faculty of Education

 Adjunct Professor Keith Skamp

-Keith is an Adjunct Professor (School of Education) and a SCU Emeritus Faculty member.
+Keith is a Professor (Faculty of Education) and a SCU Emeritus Faculty member.
 He lectured in research methodology, science and environmental education.
 Keith continues to research and publish in these areas.
 His involvement with teacher professional learning was at state, national and international levels.
 Since retirement, major consultancies have been with the Australian Academy of Science (Primary Connections), James Cook University and UTS.
-Keith is an Emeritus member of the Australasian Science Education Research Association, received the SCU VC Award for Excellence and Achievement (Teaching and Learning) and the ‘Distinguished Service Award’ from the Australian Science Teachers’ Association.

 Emeritus Professor Richard Smith profile image